Mike Scioscia: Los Angeles Dodgers (1980–1992)

 Scioscia went to the San Diego Padres in 1993, but suffered a torn rotator cuff injury during spring training that year and did not play in any regular season games for the team.
 He closed out his career with the Texas Rangers in 1994 after a failed attempt to come back from the injury, again without having played in any regular season games that year.

 Exclusively a catcher, the 6-foot, 2-inch, 230 pound Scioscia was primarily known for his defense.
-Former Dodgers vice president Al Campanis once called Scioscia the best plate-blocking catcher he had seen in his 46-year baseball career.
-In one collision with St. Louis Cardinals' slugger Jack Clark in July 1985, Scioscia was knocked unconscious but still held onto the ball.
-Scioscia, however, has claimed he had an even harder plate collision the following season.
+Former Dodgers vice president Al Campanis once called Scioscia the best plate-blocking catcher he had seen in his 46-year baseball career; this sentiment was echoed by other Dodger figures such as LaSorda and broadcaster Vin Scully.
+During one notable collision with St. Louis Cardinals' slugger Jack Clark in July 1985, Scioscia was knocked unconscious but still held onto the ball.
+For his part, however, Scioscia has claimed that he had an even harder plate collision the following season.

 Scioscia's technique for blocking the plate and making a tag varied slightly from the traditional manner employed by most catchers.
 When applying the tag, most catchers hold the baseball in their bare hand, with that hand then being inside their catcher's mitt to apply the tag with both hands.
 Scioscia preferred to hold the ball in his catcher's mitt without making use of his bare hand.
-Also, Scioscia felt he was less prone to injury in a collision if positioned his body so that he was kneeling on both knees and turned to the side, whereas most catchers make their tag either standing or on one knee.
+Also, Scioscia felt he was less prone to injury in a collision if he positioned his body so that he was kneeling on both knees and turned to the side, whereas most catchers make their tag either standing or on one knee.